 There is something irresistible about an infant monkey.
-Baby monkeys, such as capuchins, appear so sweet and helpless and seem so much like a human infant in many ways.
-However, those sweet babies grow up into difficult adults and as a general rule, adult monkeys therefore do not make good pets.
-Since monkeys are so intelligent they can have some great attributes but ultimately their smarts makes them very challenging pets.
+Baby monkeys, such as capuchins, appear so sweet and helpless and seem so much like human infants.
+However, those sweet babies grow up into difficult adult monkeys and do not make good pets.

 Legal Issues With Pet Monkeys

 Primates including monkeys may be illegal to keep as pets where you live.
-Many states prohibit keeping primates as pets, regardless of what kind it is.
-If a monkey is legal to own where you live permits may be required and sometimes permit holders are subject to home inspections to ensure proper facilities and care are being provided.
-Homeowners policies may require additional liability coverage or cancel your policy altogether if they find out you have a monkey but not having insurance puts you at risk if your monkey bites someone.
+If a monkey is legal to own where you live permits may be required.
+Sometimes permit holders are subject to home inspections to ensure proper facilities and care are being provided.
+Homeowner policies may require additional liability coverage or cancel your policy altogether if they find out you have a monkey, but not having insurance puts you at risk if your monkey bites someone.

 Medical Issues With Monkeys